Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 Consider how much your garage floor has to endure:

-A poorly installed garage floor surface might be another reason your garage floor has seen better days.
+A poorly installed garage floor surface could be another reason your garage floor has seen better days.
 Some home builders cut corners and may not have done the following steps properly:

 Shrinkage cracks (also known as hairline cracks) occur when poured concrete begins to shrink as it dries and cures.
 This can cause it to crack and show minor breaks in the floor surface.
 This type of smaller crack is cosmetically unappealing, but relatively minor and not necessarily an indicator of more serious structural damage.